nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 3. Data loads and `setState()` is invoked with new data (also set loadingStatus to false)
 4. `render()` is invoked, displaying animal details and ready for edits.
 5. Make changes and select `save`
-6. In state, set `loadingStatus` to true - this ensures the user cannot repeatedly click button while API is being udated.
+6. In state, set `loadingStatus` to true - this ensures the user cannot repeatedly click button while API is being updated.
 7. Invoke `AnimalManger.put` to change the API data.
 8. Once the API has updated, change the view to display all the animals.